-1. Immediate Intervention - If, in either the judgment of the complainant or the panel member receiving the complaint, the working environment of the complainant has become untenable due to behavior that violates this policy or the complainant feels in any way physically threatened, the panel member shall immediately intervene to put a stop to the behavior.
-This may be accomplished by an immediate meeting between the panel member, the Project Director and the respondent.
+If, in either the judgment of the complainant or the person receiving the complaint, the working environment of the complainant has become untenable due to behavior that violates this policy or the complainant feels in any way physically threatened, the person receiving the complaint should notify a member of the Committee who shall, in consultation with the Project Director or Director of HR and Diversity, immediately intervene to put a stop to the behavior.
+This may be accomplished by an immediate meeting between the Committee member, the Project Director and the respondent.
 At the meeting the respondent is to be orally informed of the nature of the complaint in as much detail as is currently available and that the continuation of the behavior, or retaliation in any manner for the complaint, will not be tolerated and may result in immediate discipline.
-The respondent shall be informed prior to the meeting that s/he may be accompanied in the meeting by any person of his/her choosing, including a representative of the Union.
+The respondent shall be informed prior to the meeting that they may be accompanied in the meeting by any person of their choosing, including a representative of the Union.
+The goal of immediate intervention is to ensure the safety of the complainant, and to address the allegation without prejudicing the determination before the hearing.

-If the complainant feels that he or she cannot immediately return to work with the respondent, he or she will be allowed to use up to five (5) days annual leave or, if s/he has exhausted all annual leave, sick leave.
-The Project Director will also make any adjustment in work assignment practicable to avoid a hostile or untenable work environment for the complainant.
+If the complainant feels that they cannot immediately return to work with the respondent, they will be allowed to use up to five (5) days annual leave or, if they have exhausted all annual leave, sick leave.
+Senior management will make any adjustment in work assignment practicable to avoid a hostile or untenable work environment for the complainant.